jmbekd/Developing_Data_Projects/mixing_models/index.md

 ### Inflection Points

 For simple mixtures, histograms and density plots of the data may be used to graphically determine the population parameters for each subpopulation.
-- For more complex mixtures, it is often easier to estimate the relative proportions of each subpopulation from the [inflection points](http://en.wikipedia.org/wiki/Inflection_point) (change in direction of curvature) on a [QQ plot](http://en.wikipedia.org/wiki/Q%E2%80%93Q_plot) of the data and to partition the data using this estimate.
+- For more complex mixtures, it is often easier to estimate the relative proportions of each subpopulation from the [inflection points](http://en.wikipedia.org/wiki/Inflection_point) (change in direction of curvature) on a [QQ plot](http://en.wikipedia.org/wiki/Q%E2%80%93Q_plot) of the data and to partition the data using this/these estimate.

 <img src="assets/fig/unnamed-chunk-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" style="display: block; margin: auto;" />